 We invite you to bring your students for a visit, free of charge!

 Exploring art through careful observation and personal—as well as communal—meaning-making supports the personal growth of each student and reinforces important cognitive skills that are necessary for 21st- century success.
 The Museum offers different visit topics and formats to meet the needs of your students.
 Select the option that best fits your students’ needs.
 Our tours range from 60 to 90 minutes long.

 The Kinder Foundation Education Center (KFEC) is the MFAH education department’s hub for all interpretive resources and materials and serves as the main source of information on the museum’s collection for the public.

-Professional Development at the MFAH is inspiration to bring the world of art to the classroom.
+Bring the world of art to the classroom with the Museum's teacher workshops and events.
 Programs offer innovative methods to connect art at the MFAH with teaching and learning.
-Choose a variety of curriculum-relevant experiences including evenings at the museum, day-long workshops for small groups, or larger conferences that are all designed for you to think about teaching practice, meet with colleagues, and share ideas for teaching with art.
+Choose a variety of curriculum-relevant experiences including evenings at the Museum, day-long workshops for small groups, or larger conferences that are all designed for you to think about teaching practice, meet with colleagues, and share ideas for teaching with art.